 We heard, that shortly before Mr. Armstrong's death, he told Mr. Tkach to "get the people ready!"
 That was indeed encouraging, because that seemed to indicate that we would be fleeing fairly soon.
 Then began the doctrinal changes, slowly at first; then, in conjunction with the changes picking up speed, people began to leave.
 This, in turn, produced marking of those who left and, of course, in conjunction with that, came much animosity and separation of long-time friends.

 New groups formed, with many different approaches.
 These new groups ebbed and flowed with members as they tested the waters in these different organizations, and many strange ideas came with those who tested the waters.

-It took several years for the groups to begin to settle down.
-In this, one's imagination could justify the thought that those who just did not understand had been separated from those whom God would take.
-Thus, we thought that going to the place of safety must be soon—but now fifteen years have gone by, and we are still here.
+It took several years for the groups to begin to settle out.
+In this, one's imagination could justify the thought that those who just did not understand had been separated from those whom God would take to the place of safety, so "it must be soon"—but now fifteen years have gone by, and we are still here.
 Our promise at baptism—to endure until the end—has now taken on a much deeper meaning.
 It is not going to be a short period of time

 In addition to the problems that attend getting older, such as poor health, having family members falling ill, and the losing of mates, we find the world around us rapidly coming apart.
 We see nationwide gambling sapping the money and the strengths of people that cannot afford it, trying to get rich quick.
 We see the pornography business doing an estimated 57 billion dollars a year in every corner of our country and the world, breaking up homes and destroying young people from age twelve up.
 We see a determination in the Muslim world to destroy us, and we are in a war that appears to be un-winnable.
 Homosexuality has risen to unbelievable heights, with those involved working at having the courts sanction same sex marriages and having huge "gay" rights days.